The Employment Law Review: United Arab Emirates

 Once a contract is executed, it cannot be amended unilaterally, that is, without seeking the prior consent of the employee.
 Any amendment to the contract must be agreed between the parties.

 Article 38 of the Labour Law provides for a distinction between contracts for a limited period and contracts for an unlimited period.
-A contract is for a limited period when the parties provide for a term of the contract (maximum two years).
+A contract is for a limited period when the parties provide for a term of the contract (maximum four years).
 At the end of the term, the parties may agree to renew the contract for similar or shorter periods.

 A contract is for an unlimited period when the contract is not in writing, does not provide for a term, or the parties continue to perform a limited-term contract after the expiry of its term without a written renewal or after the tasks for which the employee has been hired are complete and the employee continues to work.
 An unlimited-term contract is in effect until terminated by any of the mechanisms provided for in the Labour Law.
-The major difference between limited-term and unlimited-term contracts relates to the end of service gratuity (see Section XI).
+The major difference between limited-term and unlimited-term contracts relates to the end-of-service gratuity (see Section XI).

 ii Probationary periods